 In part, this just seems to be theway things are nowadays.
 Everything is either awful or awesome.
 People form snap judgments and don’t deviate from entrenched positions.
 They’re either team X or Y, with little middle ground.
 Obviously, this extends far beyond Disney.
 Just as it isn’t healthy in other aspects of life…it isn’t here, either.

-Again, Genie+ has a lot of problems and shortcomings.
+Again, Genie+ has a lot of problems and shortcomings, all while it continues to increase in price as compared to launch.
 This isn’t to minimize any of that.
 Fortunately, as has been explained in myriad posts, you can either leverage it to your advantage or use alternative approaches and avoid the whole thing!

 Admittedly, some of the fault lies with us.
-Those “myriad posts” about Genie+ have contained countless strategies to leverage paid FastPass for maximum benefit and become power users of the system.
-Although we’ve repeatedly offered the caveat that such advanced-level knowledge is not necessary for the vast majority of people, the mere existence of so much strategy nevertheless creates pressure.
+We’ve shared a lot of strategy to leverage paid FastPass for maximum benefit and become power users of the system.
+Although we’ve repeatedly offered the caveat that advanced-level knowledge is not necessary for the vast majority of people, the mere existence of so much strategy nevertheless creates pressure.

 Even beyond Genie+ and Lightning Lanes, this is something with which we’ve grappled.
-It might not show from some posts, we but are relatively laid back and spontaneous travelers ourselves when doing things for leisure.
-The goal with most of our planning posts is to give you the tools you need to think differently and beat the crowds so you can get more out of your vacation and enjoy time with your family.
-With few exceptions, we’re not presenting strict strategy that must be memorized and followed meticulously…or else!
+It might not show from some posts, but we are relatively laid back and spontaneous travelers ourselves when doing things for fun.
+Our aim is to give you the tools to think differently and beat the crowds so you can get more out of your vacation and enjoy time with your family.
+With few exceptions, we’re not presenting strict strategy that must be memorized and followed meticulously.
 (When I say that I hate spreadsheets, I mean it.)

 Ideally, the goal is more “teaching you to fish” than anything–putting you in a position to understand how to approach the parks and Walt Disney World’s many convoluted and quirky policies/systems/etc.